vPackets/networking-labs/README.md

 2024-Jan-29: Juniper vMX: Final configs done and pushed.
 Netconf done as well.

-2024-Jan-29: Nokia : Started configuration and Lab
+2024-Jan-29: Cumulus: Started configuration and Lab

+2024-Feb-04: Cumulus: Configuration Done.

+2024-Feb-07: Scripts: Added scripts to connect to the routers.

 ## To Do (Commited)

 Basic eBGP :

- - Cumulus/FRR
  - Nokia SRLinux